Skip to main content

 For Product Development Teams

-1. Implement X.509 certificate provisioning in manufacturing: Integrate certificate generation into your production line, preferably with HSM/TPM-based key generation where private keys are created on-device.
+1. Implement on-device key generation at manufacturing.
+Integrate key pair generation and CSR creation into your production line, preferably with HSM/TPM-based key generation where private keys are created within secure silicon and cannot be extracted.

-2. Deploy PKI infrastructure: Establish a certificate authority hierarchy to issue, renew, and revoke device certificates at scale.
+2. Deploy a PKI infrastructure with CLM.
+Establish a certificate authority hierarchy capable of issuing, renewing, and revoking device certificates at scale.
+Plan for automated renewal well before certificate expiry to avoid authentication disruptions.

 For Compliance Officers

-1. Document your authentication architecture: CRA conformity assessments require evidence of how your devices satisfy Annex I requirements.
-Specifically document that no secrets are transmitted during provisioning.
+1. Document your authentication architecture against Annex I. CRA conformity assessment evidence must demonstrate how your device authentication design satisfies Annex I, Part I, §(1)(b) and §(2)(d).
+Specifically document that no secrets are transmitted during provisioning and that per-device revocation is possible.

-2. Maintain certificate issuance records: Track the mapping between device serial numbers and certificate serial numbers.
+2. Maintain certificate issuance records.
+The mapping between device serial numbers and certificate serial numbers is an operational security requirement and a potential conformity assessment evidence item.

-3. Establish revocation procedures: Document how compromised devices will be identified and their certificates revoked.
+3. Establish and test revocation procedures.
+Document how compromised devices will be identified, how their certificates will be revoked, and how quickly revocation propagates to all validating endpoints.

 Conclusion